lfresard/github_tutorial/README.md

 In that situation, in case of merging your modification using `git merge` you will file a `pull request`.

-Practically you are requesting that the maintainer of teh project pulls a branch of your repository to their repository.
+Practically you are requesting that the maintainer of the project pulls a branch of your repository to their repository.

 * 1. One person creates the feature in a dedicated branch in their local repo.
 * 2. He/She pushes the branch to a public Bitbucket/Github repository.